andrew-lunarg/gfxr-convert-tests/README.md

-Some simple tests to run on Gfxr Convert to see if a code change impact the conversion process.
+Some simple tests to run on Gfxr Convert to see if a code change impacts the conversion process.

 # Project Structure